SC dismisses PIL challenging committees set up by Gujarat and Uttarakhand for UCC | Law-Order

 - India

-The Supreme Court on Monday refused to entertain a PIL challenging the decisions of the Uttarakhand and Gujarat governments to constitute committees for implementing Uniform Civil Code (UCC) in their respective states.
+The Supreme Court on Monday refused to entertain a PIL challenging the decisions of the Uttarakhand and Gujarat governments to constitute committees for implementing a Uniform Civil Code (UCC), saying the petition was devoid of merit and the Constitution empowers the states to institute such panels.

 ''There was nothing wrong for the states to constitute committees under Article 162 of the Constitution, which gives the power to the executive to do so,'' the court said.